Intensity of Services Special Education Funding Model Resources

 That said, the intensity of services model is an entirely new way of funding special education.
 It may take some time for ARD committees to adjust to new ways of documenting a student’s intensity of services in relation to the ARD committee’s responsibility to offer FAPE to the student.
 However, a necessary goal of the intensity of services model is to establish calibration in the system, which means that every reviewer of the same IEP should arrive at the same tier and service group result.
 Therefore, even if a reviewer knows something to be true about a student when going through the exercise of determining tiers and service groups, it cannot be determined to be true unless there is evidence in the IEP showing that it is true and required for FAPE.

-Note that when you begin using the tool, the default for all factors is “NO SUPPORT REQUIRED FOR FAPE.”
-If the practitioner completing the tool cannot locate any information within the IEP that would support a minimal, moderate, or significant rating, then the “NO SUPPORT REQUIRED FOR FAPE” will remain the choice.
+Note that when you begin using the tool, the default for all factors is “NO SUPPORT REQUIRED OR DOCUMENTED IN IEP.”
+If the practitioner completing the tool cannot locate any information within the IEP that would support a minimal, moderate, or significant rating, then the “NO SUPPORT REQUIRED OR DOCUMENTED” will remain the choice.
 When the practitioner is uncertain between two ratings, the practitioner will choose the lower rating of the two.

 4. Data Collection and Reporting (PEIMS/TSDS)